Ireland '23 - Day 4 & 5 - Dublin to Killarney

 fortress Randle

 Muckross House, cont'd - From a second floor window, I noticed that the parking lots outside were full, so a lot of people were visiting today.
-One of the main attractions is the Garden Cafe, with a large & impressive hot food layout, highly regarded & mentioned in guide books.
+One of the main attractions is the Garden Cafe, with a large & impressive hot food layout, highly regarded & mentioned in guide books, a real draw for foodies.

-If it is not raining the grounds here are vast & worth exploring, for instance there's a nearby Abbey ruin with a maintained walled garden, plus forests w/giant trees, and of course the lakes.
+When it is not raining here, the grounds are vast & worth exploring for instance, there's a nearby Abbey ruin with a maintained walled garden, plus forests w/giant trees, and of course the lakes.
+You can walk back to town from here, along the Lakes.

-Being the last passenger on the bus back to town, the driver kindly let me off across the street from Randle's.
+Being the last passenger on the bus back to town, the driver kindly let me off across from Randle's.
 It was time for dry socks, Barry's tea, and more reading.

 Later in the day the rain stopped, so I walked into town again, with no purpose.
 I read posted menus at a few places but settled for dinner at Randle's, once again.
 At 5 pm it was completely uncrowded and service & food were great.